The-Known-Galaxy/archives/sith/combat_studies/protosaber/protosaber.md

 This new invention allowed more potent power cell technology which allowed users to replace the power packs, with even small ones that fitted within the hilt of the lightsaber instead of a big bulky bag.

 # Limitations

 Due to these protosabers being connected by a power cable one could not be as agile and mobile.
 This also meant that the power pack would eventually surge out and stop working, if used for a prolonged time.
 Another disadvantage was that if someone were to cut the cable connecting the power pack to the protosaber that the protosaber would cease to work, and they would have to replace it.

 # History

 Protosabers were used during the Hundred-Year Darkness and also the Great Hyperspace war by both Jedi and Sith.
 During the battles, they clashed with weapons imbued with the Force, and other weapons, some made of Mandalorian iron which is also known as beskar.
 As the galaxy evolved, the protosabers became a weapon of the past.
-They found ways to create better weapons that didn’t rely on these big power packs, but instead found a way in order to put power cells inside of the lightsaber, requiring no unneeded cables.
+They found ways to create better weapons that didnâ€™t rely on these big power packs, but instead found a way in order to put power cells inside of the lightsaber, requiring no unneeded cables.
 This also allowed the user to be more mobile, using these lightsaber with power cells inside of the hilts let a user dual wield, or even come to create a weapon that had two blades, connected to a long staff hilt.